randomwalks/devart-template/project_summary.md

 Data becomes a new form of currency in terms of online activities.
 People make positive responses through SNS, which creates remarkable fames and influences.
 This phenomena affects marketing system, so “click farms” became a new source of data manipulation.
 However, buying popularity can’t be last.
 It might help to a short time attraction happening, but long term reputation occurs only with good contents.

-randomwalks appreciates every single “plus” even it means nothing but a coin.
+Of course, randomwalks appreciates every single given “plus” even it means nothing but a coin.

 ## Link to Prototype